KNJTech/Web-Apps/README.md

 # Web-Apps Source Code
 <br>
-All source code for tweaking perposes only.
+All source code for tweaking purposes only.